FDA Panel Endorses Gene Therapy For A Form Of Childhood Blindness

 The treatment, which is called voretigene neparvovec, involves a genetically modified version of a harmless virus.
 The virus is modified to carry a healthy version of the gene into the retina.
 Doctors inject billions of modified viruses into both of a patient's eyes.

-In a study involving 29 patients, aged 4 to 44, the treatment appeared to be safe and effective.
+In a study involving 29 patients, ages 4 to 44, the treatment appeared to be safe and effective.
 More than 90 percent of the treated patients showed at least some improvement in their vision when tested in a specially designed obstacle course.
 The improvement often began within days of the treatment.

 "Many went from being legally blind to not being legally blind," said Albert Maguire, a professor of ophthalmology who led the study at the University of Pennsylvania, in an interview before the hearing.